 Wireless home CCTV systems

-Wireless systems can suffer from interference from devices such as routers, cordless phones and microwaves, and can be blocked by heavy masonry or metal objects.
-Your filming may also be interrupted if your Internet connection is lost.
+Wireless systems can suffer interference from devices such as routers, cordless phones and microwaves, and can be blocked by heavy masonry or metal objects.
+Your filming may also be interrupted if your internet connection is lost.

 IP CCTV system

 These are cameras that use your network or internet portal to send images to your computer's router, allowing you to access the footage over the internet from remote locations.